Iristyle/NanoTube/README.md

 MetricClient.Stream("foo.bar.com", 8125, MetricFormat.StatSite, "prefix", GetSomeInfiniteIEnumerableMetric())
 ```

+Note that both Send and Stream still use Async sockets and will return to the caller fast, but that calling Send on an infinite ```IEnumerable<IMetric>``` will likely blow up your process.

 #### Time
 Provides a means to high-resolution time an arbitrary `Action` and push the timing result to the server.